Majaafa/NTNU_COM_JANUSxSDM/README.md

 (link to algorithm developed in the same project: https://github.com/HaIvor/Optimization)

+Details about the code and the project can be found on the GitHub wiki to this repository and in the bachelor report.

 ## Install

 To get started you will need to install the following in the linux terminal: